TriggerMinds/promptlib-v2/README.md

 - **Local Storage** - Persistent data across sessions
 - **Type Safety** - Comprehensive TypeScript definitions
 - **Modern Stack** - React 19, Vite, Tailwind CSS, React Router 7

+## ⚠️ Limitations
+This is a **demo application** with the following limitations:
+- **No real backend** – Authentication and data storage are simulated using localStorage
+- **Single-user experience** – Data is stored locally and not shared across devices/users
+- **No real AI integration** – The "AI enhancement" feature is a mock simulation
+- **No user registration** – Only pre‑configured demo accounts are available

+If you need a production‑ready platform with real user authentication, cloud database, and AI API integration, consider extending this project with a backend (e.g., Supabase, Firebase) and integrating a real LLM provider.

 ## 🚀 Quick Start